smartfuturesg/modobio_web/requirements/README.md

 The usual `requirements.txt` file is split up in multiple files for different environments.
 Multiple files can be combined: `pip install -r requirements/development.txt -r requirements/testing.txt`

 - `development.txt`: no limits on the versions, always use the latest version for all dependencies.
 This allows us to quickly discover and respond to changes in the packages we depend on.
 The idea is to have occasional small changes that require fixing, rather than one large pile of fixes that need to be addressed all at once.
+Contains a list of only the direct dependencies (not dependencies of dependencies) of the API.
 - `production.txt`: exact version limits on all dependencies, to "freeze" the dependencies in a known working state.
+Contains a full list of all packages needed to run the API.
 - `testing.txt`: additional packages for testing.
 - `documentation.txt`: additional packages for building documentation.